Transforming Regulation and Supervision

 • Preparing for new EU anti-money laundering requirements and the establishment of the new EU agency AMLA.

-We have also enhanced our engagement with innovation in financial services, and will deliver our first Innovation Sandbox Programme later in the year.
+We have also enhanced our engagement with innovation in financial services, delivering our first thematic Innovation Sandbox Programme focusing on combatting financial crime, and expanding the programme to continue to support innovation while safeguarding the integrity of the financial sector.

 Our transformation is also evident in the step change we have made in our communications with industry and our wider stakeholders – including increasing transparency and the clarity of our expectations.

-Examples of this includes the Financial Industry Forum and its subgroups, extensive engagement with our wider stakeholders, and the inaugural publication of the Regulatory and Supervisory Outlook Report and the Authorisations and Gatekeeping Report.
+Examples of this include the Financial Industry Forum and its subgroups, extensive engagement with our wider stakeholders, and the regular publication of the Regulatory and Supervisory Outlook Report and the Authorisations and Gatekeeping Report.
+(PDF 705.08KB)

 New supervisory approach

-We are now making important announcements about our future supervisory approach, which is a key part of delivering on the Transformation and Safeguarding themes of our organisational strategy.
+We have recently implemented our new supervisory approach, which is a key part of delivering on the Transformation and Safeguarding themes of our organisational strategy.

-It will enable us to continue to deliver on our mission and ensure the financial system operates in the best interests of consumers and the wider economy.
+Our new supervisory approach sets us up for the future – enabling us to continue to deliver on our mandate by ensuring the financial system operates in the best interests of consumers and the wider economy.